 Engaging our stories about the history of art therapy is essential to the professional development of art therapists as cultural workers.
 Students can begin to recognize the values that are deeply embedded in the way communities and institutions respond to human experiences of trauma and illness.
 We intend to investigate our cultural knowledge and interpretations of historical people, institutions, and promote critical consciousness among students, supervisors, educators, and community leaders.
 The timeline is an ongoing work and is publicly available while in progress.

-The project is developed by students in the Master of Arts in Art Therapy & Counseling Program at the School of the Art Institute of Chicago, co-taught by Leah Gipson, Assistant Professor, and Craig Harshaw, Lecturer, Art Therapy Department.
+The project is developed by students in the Master of Arts in Art Therapy & Counseling Program at the School of the Art Institute of Chicago, co-taught by Leah Gipson, Assistant Professor, and Craig Harshaw, Senior Lecturer, Art Therapy Department.

 For other art therapy student projects, visit the Materials and Media in Art Therapy – “10 Day Project Tumblr” Archive